You can use the query operation to get detailed information about a specific API entity.

 SELECT * FROM Invoice WHERE id in ('64523', '18761', '35767') AND MetaData.CreateTime >= '1990-12-12T12:50:30Z' AND MetaData.LastUpdatedTime <='1990-12-12T12:50:30Z'

-Get all invoices for a given customer.
-Filter on the
+To get all invoices for a given customer, filter using the CustomerRef attribute:

 SELECT * FROM Invoice WHERE CustomerRef = '123'

-Get all active and inactive customers (only list entities like Customer, Vendor, Item, and so on, support concept of Active and InActive)
+To get all active and inactive customers (only list entities like Customer, Vendor, Item, etc can be Active or InActive), filter using the Active attribute:

 SELECT * FROM Customer WHERE Active IN (true, false)